natpoor/natpoor.github.io/README.md

 # natpoor.github.io

-Attempt at hosting a D3.js file.
+Hosting a D3.js file.
+Hooray it works!
+So far it is just one D3, a model of the Open Data Index using other indexes as the independent variables.